By: Mica Cruz

 We covered a lot of ground, including the differences between herbal and pharmaceutical medicine and the nuances of traditional and herbal supplements.
 Read up, and be sure to check out his latest report on Ayahuasca Sustainability. **

 This interview has been condensed and edited for clarity.

-CK: Herbal medicines have been in use for many thousands of years that we know of, and in the past twenty to thirty years or so, many of them have undergone human clinical studies showing efficacy and safety.
+Chris Kilham (CK): Herbal medicines have been in use for many thousands of years that we know of, and in the past twenty-to-thirty years or so, many of them have undergone human clinical studies showing efficacy and safety.
 We co-evolved with plants—I mean, we share biology with plants.
-The pharmaceutical drugs that are available—I mean, some can save your life—there’s no question about it—but for the most part, they’re highly toxic synthetic agents that are not part of our biology and with which we did not evolve with and which haven’t been in safe use for thousands of years.
+The pharmaceutical drugs that are available—I mean, some can save your life—there’s no question about it.
+But for the most part, they’re highly toxic, synthetic agents that are not part of our biology and with which we did not evolve with and which haven’t been in safe use for thousands of years.

 It used to be that, many decades ago, many of the pharmaceutical drugs were actually compounds derived directly from plants, but once those effective drugs went out of patent, the drug companies looked to make other things, and not because the other things were necessarily more effective, but because they could be patented.
 So, really we’ve seen a broad range of pharmaceuticals that were originally derived from plants that have gone in and out of favor only because of patent law.

 EM: Does this mean that traditional medicine is different from using herbal remedies?